robenkleene/development-references/macos-services.md

 # macOS Services

+- The `Services` menu can show four items before a second menu level is inserted

+## Troubleshooting

-* Services don't work when the same keyboard shortcut is assigned for "Files and Folders" and "Text".
+- Services don't work when the same keyboard shortcut is assigned for `Files and Folders` and `Text`.
-* Also the `⌘` key seems to be required for a shortcut to work.
+- The `⌘` key seems to be required for a shortcut to work.